Prevention of Gun Violence &

 If these topics are important to you and you have an hour or two to spare over an entire week, please email us at firstname.lastname@example.org about joining our Prevention of Gun Violence & Violence Against Women Working Group!

 The Trump administration has issued new Title IX regulations that would make it harder for students who are sexually assaulted to report the assaults.
-QUICK ACTION: Submit a public comment opposing the new rules by Jan.
-30 and ask Reps.
+More than 100,000 comments were submitted during the public comment period on the rule, with the vast majority in opposition.
+QUICK ACTION: Stay tuned for updates and ask Reps.
 Pingree and Golden to support 3 bills in the House that protect Title IX.read more

 Communities around Maine are holding events during Domestic Violence Awareness Month in October to draw attention to intimate partner violence and rally support for prevention efforts.
 Take action and attend an event near you!read more

 The ATF has proposed a rule that would ban bump stocks under the National Firearms Act, and the public comment period is open until June 27.
 Gun rights activists have already added tens of thousands of comments opposing the measure.
 QUICK ACTION: Submit your comment before the deadline, voicing your support for the rule change.read more

 The only way the issue of gun violence will be addressed is if people who care continue to demand action through election day and beyond. #WearOrange Weekend begins June 1st, with events all over Maine.

 QUICK ACTION: Attend one near you, arm yourself with the sharpest facts, and support the gun violence prevention groups doing the heavy lifting!